Sarpit/DevOpsHandsOn/topics/AWS/EC2/EC2.md

 **→ Port 22**

 ## **Metadata and User Data play essential roles:**
+- Instance information can be fetched using metadata, managed by aws metadata server.

 - To simplify querying instance metadata, the Instance Metadata Query tool is available.
 This tool enables users to retrieve instance metadata without manually entering the complete URI or category names.